Is Mobile App Development Compatible with Vibe Coding?

 1. Replit Agent

-Beginners and quick prototypes
+Beginners and rapid prototyping

 - Cost: Free plan, Pro at $20/month